rallekralle11/Project_Epi/README.md

 Crenellated pins.

-No integrated voltage converter, only runs at 4,5-5,5v(down to 2,7 if you make it with an 8mhz crystal).
+No integrated voltage converter, only runs at 4,5-5,5v(down to 2,7 if you make it with an 8mhz crystal, or use the internal oscillator).

 USB-C connector sunk into the board, and slighly portruding from the end for panel mounting.